 Function Meaning Probability Density Function The probability of obtaining exactly k successes from n trials with success fraction p.
 For example: pdf(binomial(n, p), k) Cumulative Distribution Function The probability of obtaining k successes or fewer from n trials with success fraction p.
 For example: cdf(binomial(n, p), k) Complement of the Cumulative Distribution Function The probability of obtaining more than k successes from n trials with success fraction p.
-For example: cdf(complement(binomial(n, p), k)) Quantile The greatest number of successes that may be observed from n trials with success fraction p, at probability P. Note that the value returned is a real-number, and not an integer.
-Depending on the use case you may want to take either the floor or ceiling of the result.
-For example: quantile(binomial(n, p), P) Quantile from the complement of the probability The smallest number of successes that may be observed from n trials with success fraction p, at probability P. Note that the value returned is a real-number, and not an integer.
-Depending on the use case you may want to take either the floor or ceiling of the result.
-For example: quantile(complement(binomial(n, p), P))
+For example: cdf(complement(binomial(n, p), k)) Quantile Given a binomial distribution with $n$ trials, success fraction $p$ and probability $P$ , finds the largest number of successes $k$ whose CDF is less than $P$ .
+It is strongly recommended that you read the tutorial Understanding Quantiles of Discrete Distributions before using the quantile function.
+Quantile from the complement of the probability Given a binomial distribution with $n$ trials, success fraction $p$ and probability $Q$ , finds the smallest number of successes $k$ whose CDF is greater than $l$ - $Q$ .
+It is strongly recommended that you read the tutorial Understanding Quantiles of Discrete Distributions before using the quantile function.